You are here

 UMD Programs: These experiences are developed, administered, and evaluated by our office.
-We partner and work directly with universities to offer semester and year-long options.
-You’ll receive support and services during the entire process from our campus office, and credits will be posted as resident credit.
+We partner and work directly with universities to offer summer, semester, and year-long options.
+You’ll receive support and services during the entire process from our campus office, and most credits will be posted as resident credit.
 When at the university abroad, on-site support and staff will be provided.

-UMD Short-term Faculty-led Programs: Led by UMD faculty and/or staff, these programs typically run during semester breaks (May/Summer) and are catered to a specific subject area.
+UMD Faculty-Led Programs: Led by UMD faculty and/or staff, these programs typically run during semester breaks (May, Summer, or Winter Break) and are catered to a specific subject area.

 International Student Teaching Programs: These programs run in collaboration with the College of Education and Human Service Professions (CEHSP).
 Education majors eligible for student teaching may participate (including Unified Early Childhood Education, Integrated Elementary Special Education, and Secondary Education).

-Cosponsored Programs: UMD has strategically evaluated and selected programs administered by a few of our affiliate program providers (AIFS, API, ASA, CEA, and ISA).
+Cosponsored Programs: UMD has strategically evaluated and selected programs administered by a few of our affiliate program providers (AIFS, API, ASA, CEA, ISA, and USAC).
 You will receive support and services from both our office and affiliate staff.
-Credits will be posted as resident credit.
+Most credits will be posted as resident credit.
+Semester, yearlong, and summer programs are available.
 When abroad, on-site support and staff will be provided by the affiliate organization.
 Participants receive a program discount for these cosponsored affiliate programs.
 (Students who participate in a non-cosponsored affiliate program pay the organization’s regular program costs.)

 UMN System Programs: These study abroad experiences are developed, administered, and evaluated by one of the University of Minnesota campuses.
 You’ll apply and work directly with the appropriate office to take part in one of their programs: